A geometric one-fluid model of superfluid helium-4: A geometric one-fluid model

 \subsubsection{Clebsch formulation}

-Poisson bracket \eqref{eq.PB.hydrodynamic} can be also seen from the perspective of the Clebsch formulation \cite{clebsch}, which is close to a variational formulation \cite{gaybalmaz-open}.
+Poisson bracket \eqref{eq.PB.hydrodynamic} can be also seen from the perspective of the Clebsch formulation \cite{clebsch,pkg}, which brings to the Hamiltonian evolution a variational formulation \cite{gaybalmaz-open}.
+A Clebsch formulation has the symplectic structure, which is indeed directly related with an Euler-Lagrange equation \cite{fecko}, and a variational formulation is often a desired feature of evolution equations.

 Within the Clebsch formulation, pairs of state variables are equipped with the canonical Poisson bracket that comes right from the principle of stationary action.
-When we choose the Clebsch variables are as $\rho$, $\rho^*$, $s$, $s^*$, $\alpha$, $\alpha^*$, $\beta$, and $\beta^*$, their canonical Poisson bracket is
+In fluid mechanics, the Clebsch variables can be chosen as pairs ($\rho$, $\rho^*$), ($s$, $s^*$), and ($\alpha$, $\alpha^*$).
+In the case of superfluid helium-4, we add one more pair ($\beta$, $\beta^*$), which will allow for the superfluid vorticity.
+The canonical Poisson bracket for the Clebsch variables is given by